ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 Post this, you will observe that 4 replicas called kv_server have been launched locally.
 Next, we build the client sdk using Bazel:
   > bazel build service/tools/kv/api_tools/kv_service_tools

 Now, our system is set!
 It is time to test the KV service.
-First, let us try to access a key called "test".
+First, let‘s try to access a key called "test".
 As we have not entered any key in our KV service, this access should return an empty value:
   > bazel-bin/service/tools/kv/api_tools/kv_service_tools service/tools/config/interface/service.config     get test

 It should return an empty value for the key "test":
   ```
-  test =
+  client get test =
   ```

 Now, let us try to add a key called "test" with value "val" to our KV service: